-Day-wear shirt: T-shirts are popular but a cotton shirt or mixed yarn travel shirt is more versatile.
-The collar protects the back of your neck and the sleeves can be rolled up or down.
+T-shirts are popular but a cotton shirt or mixed yarn travel shirt is more versatile.
+The collar protects the back of your neck and the sleeves can roll up or down.
 Take two or three so you can swap damp for dry.

 4 to 7 pairs

-For winter trekking they are really the best for staying warm!
+For winter trekking they are the best for staying warm!

-Definitely useful, especially on steep, rough terrain, but if you are not used to using them you can survive without.
+Trekking poles are useful, especially on steep, rough terrain.
+But if you are not used to using them you can survive without.

 A good pair of wind-proof gloves is essential.
 Available in Kathmandu for cheap if you don’t have a pair.

 Should be one liter or more in capacity, take boiling water and be leak-proof.
 Nalgene or a similar brand, or European fuel bottles, are best.
-You need AT LEAST 2 water bottles, or at least 1 water bottle IN ADDITION to a Camelback or hydration system.
-Naglene’s are great, available in Kathmandu, real or fake.
+You need AT LEAST 2 water bottles, or at least 1 water bottle beside to a Camelback or hydration system.
+Nalgene’s are great, available in Kathmandu, real or fake.

 Bring only a small towel while trekking.
 In Kathmandu, hotel supplies towels.